 What does when the way does not prevail truly mean?
 Take a moment to ponder the reality of Nature versus how we feel about that reality.
 Saying, the way does not prevail speaks about the latter… About how you or I subjectively perceive the way, and not about The way that can be spoken of.

-Regarding Nature, let’s consider the Chinese character/s for nature.
-This sheds light on the immutable reality of nature.
+Regarding Nature, let’s consider the Chinese characters for nature.
+This can shed light on the immutable authenticity of nature.
 Nature = dàzìrán (大自然).
 The characters breaks down thus: dà (大) = big, great; zì (自) = self, certainly, of course, from; rán (然) = right, correct, so, like that.
-Here are some ways to stick the English together: (1) great of course so, (2) big self correct, (3) great self so.
-Right now I prefer (3), great self so.
-In other words, it is what it is!
+Here are some ways to assemble these English words: (1) great + of course + so, (2) big + self + correct, (3) great + self + so.
+Right now, I prefer great + self + so.
+In other words, ‘it is what it is’.

 Moreover, chapter 19 counsels us to, exhibit the unadorned and embrace the uncarved block, have little thought of self and as few desires as possible.

 Returning to chapter 46’s, when the way prevails in the empire, fleet-footed horses are relegated to plowing the fields, etc. How did this view that peace is nearer the way than war come to appear in the Tao Te Ching?
 After all, neither war nor peace exists independent from each other, i.e., to paraphrase chapter 2, War and peace, produce, complement, offset, harmonize and follow each other.
 Just because I hate war doesn’t mean war is not of the way.
 Indeed, as chapter 67 states, The whole world says that my way is vast and resembles nothing.
 It is because it is vast that it resembles nothing.
 If it resembled anything, it would, long before now, have become small.